Understanding Your Telephone Bill

 Interpreting Billing Acronyms, Service Terms and Basic Charges

-Long gone are the days that telephone bills were simple and easily understood.
+Long gone are the days when telephone bills were simple and easy to understand.
 Today, bills include charges that often are confusing and hard to understand.
 The following information may help you decipher your landline phone bill.

-Monthly Local Service Charge: This charge may also be called the Monthly Fee or the Local Telephone Service charge.
+This charge may also be called the Monthly Fee or the Local Telephone Service charge.
 It is the basic local telephone service charge and may include unlimited local calling.
 As a fixed rate, the amount does not depend on usage.
 Commonly, this fixed charge is billed in advance for the next month of local service.
-The Minnesota Public Utilities Commission (“MPUC”) determines the amount of this charge for companies which includes most wireline companies but does not include wireless or cell phone carriers -- those carriers are regulated by the Federal Communications Commission (“FCC”).
+The Minnesota Public Utilities Commission (PUC) determines the amount of this charge for companies which includes most wireline companies but does not include wireless or cell phone carriers -- those carriers are regulated by the Federal Communications Commission (FCC).

 - Minnesota Telephone Relay Service.
 This communications service transmits and translates calls made between deaf, speech impaired, hard-of-hearing and other persons with the assistance of relay equipment and, at times, trained operators.

 - 911 System.
 The Legislature created the state’s emergency 911 response system, and the 911 surcharge helps maintain the 911 emergency network through Minnesota.

 - Telephone Assistance Plan.
 The surcharge helps offset the cost of basic telephone service for low-income and disabled Minnesotans.